The Solved Rape & Murder of Ollie Jeanne Elizabeth George, February 1976

 Photo from FindAGrave.

 In July 2002, DNA from the scene was matched to a man named Dennis Louis Nelson.
-At the time, Nelson was a convicted rapist who was scheduled to be released from Folsom State Prison in August of that year.
+Nelson was a convicted rapist who was scheduled to be released from Folsom State Prison in August of that year.
 Nelson was charged and convicted of Ollie's murder.
 He was sentenced to life in prison.

 Nelson had been questioned in connection to the murder shortly after it occurred because a witness who had seen Ollie at the shopping center reported that Nelson's car matched one seen at the scene.
 He was twenty years old when he committed the crime.